dstek0/CAP6415_F25_project-ConvNext-Hard-Examples/VIDEO_DEMO_SCRIPT.md

 **[Point out the key findings table]**

-> "Some of the main findings: PGD attacks achieve 92% success rate with very small perturbations, the model has a strong texture bias, and it completely fails on cartoon images with a 60% accuracy drop."
+> "Some of the main findings: PGD attacks achieve 100% success rate with very small perturbations - meaning they fool the model on every single image.
+Even simple FGSM attacks achieve 92.6% success.
+The model was tested on an NVIDIA A100 GPU with 1,000 real test images."

 **[Scroll down to repository structure section]**